-Justification of Need/Value: Is the need for the facility justified?
+Justification of Need/Value: Is the uniqueness of the facility addressed?
+Is the need for the facility justified?
 Is it necessary and appropriate for the research projects?
-Will the state-of-the-art facility directly support and impact cancer research programs at the institution and in the region?
+Will the state-of-theart facility directly support and impact cancer research programs at the institution and in the region?
 How will the availability of the facility offer incipient research projects by investigators at various career stages the opportunity to develop?
 Will the facility make the user group more competitive for external funding?
+Will the facility provide cancer researchers from other Texas academic institutions or industry scientists access to the facility?